AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

     - [ ] Small text font
     - [ ] Large font
     - [ ] Make functions based on current state/overlap drawing routines to cut down on duplication
+    - [ ] Add divider to leftmost toilet when < 7 toilets
+    - [ ] Fix lose text when quitting on purpose
+    - [ ] Add won game display to endcard
   9. [ ] Refactor
     - [ ] Update data struct
     - [ ] Move drawing routines to their own file